Validated May 25, 2021

 On your client prepare an SSH alias.
 Windows users may either install SSH or use PuTTY.

-Define egress and ingress rules for network traffic between OAC and CMAN.
+Define ingress rules for network traffic between clients and CMAN.

 Download the appropriate CMAN software from here e.g. LINUX.X64_193000_client.zip.
 Copy the file to the compute instance if necessary.